A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

 By Avi Landau

-Late Autumn is my favorite time of year for wandering through Tsukuba`s rustic old hamlets, with their traditional homes, old shrines and temples, sacred stones, magnificent trees and plenty of fruits, vegetables and flowers in the gardens and fields (not to mention the raucus chattering of birds all the intoxicating smells that accompany such a stroll Things haven`t worked out well this year, though.
-Late November 2019 has been rainy almost every single day so far… and I`m going a little stir-crazy!
-And things seem to be getting worse.
+Autumn is my favorite time of year for wandering through Tsukuba`s rustic old hamlets, with their traditional-style homes, old shrines and temples, sacred stones, magnificent trees and plenty of fruits, vegetables and flowers in the gardens and fields (not to mention the raucous chattering of birds and all the intoxicating smells that accompany such a stroll).

-Last Wednesday though, was a happy and well needed reprieve from the weather we`ve been having (which the Japanese TV weather-people have attributed to something they call the Autumn Rain Front -akizame zensen??!!)
-I took advantage of the break in precipitation to enjoy a stroll through Yamanaka, one of the old neighborhoods not far from where I live.
-I could feel all the tension slowly melt away in my muscles and joints as I made my way along its centuries old roads.
+This past Sunday was a happy and well needed reprieve from the weather we`d been having (a long bout of cold and rain) and I took advantage of the break in precipitation to enjoy a stroll through Yamanaka, one of the old neighborhoods not far from where I live.
+I could feel all the tension of having been cooped up indoors slowly melt away as I made my way along its centuries-old paths and roads.

 For a beautiful description of life in an old Ibaraki village (with one chapter focusing on surviving a strong typhoon) read my translation of Junichi Saga`s Remembrance of Village Days Past (available on Kindle)